Universal truth of operator statements via ideal membership: Applications

 Then we consider an enumeration $\varphi_1,\varphi_2,\dots$ of the Herbrand expansion $H(\varphi^H)$ where

 and set $\psi_1 = \varphi_1$.

-\begin{remark} Without any prior knowledge, one would most likely choose a very different enumeration of $H(\varphi^H)$ instantiating all variables first only with constants and then successively use more complex terms.
-In order to avoid unnecessary computations, we use an enumeration that starts with the correct instantiations.
-In this particular example, the instantiations of the assumptions can be guessed relatively easily from the available information, in particular, from $\varphi_\text{Reg}$.
-The instantiation $x^* b x a x^*$ of $x^\dagger$ can then be found automatically.
-For example, one can set $x^\dagger$ to a dummy constant $c$ and compute a Gr\"obner basis of the ideal generated by all identities appearing in $\varphi_1$ w.r.t.\ an elimination ordering for $c$.
-This Gr\"obner basis then contains an element of the form $c - x^* b x a x^*$ indicating that $x^\dagger \mapsto x^* b x a x^*$ is the correct instantiation. \end{remark}
+\begin{remark} Without any prior knowledge, one would most likely choose a very different enumeration of $H(\varphi^H)$, for example, instantiating the variable $x$ first only with constants and then successively use more complex terms.
+In order to avoid unnecessary computations, we use an enumeration that starts with the appropriate instantiation.

+We note that, in this example, the appropriate instantiation of $x$ can be found automatically using algebraic techniques.
+For example, one can compute a Gr\"obner basis of the ideal generated by all identities appearing in $\varphi_\text{Asm} \rightarrow \varphi_\text{MP}$ w.r.t.\ an elimination ordering for $x$.
+This Gr\"obner basis then contains an element of the form $x - q^{*}ap^{*}$ indicating that $x \mapsto q^* a p^*$ is the appropriate instantiation.
+We refer to~\cite[Sec.~3]{casc-2023}, where this approach and the corresponding computations are described in more detail. \end{remark}